wangxf2000/StreamProcessingDemo/Readme.md

 ## To connect using Putty from Windows laptop
 NOTE: The following instructions are for using [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 You can also use other popular SSH tools such as [MobaXterm](https://mobaxterm.mobatek.net/) or [SmarTTY](https://sysprogs.com/SmarTTY/)

-- Right click to download this ppk key > Save link as > save to Downloads folder
+- Right click to download this [ppk key](china-workshop.ppk) > Save link as > save to Downloads folder
 - Use putty to connect to your node using the ppk key:
-  - Connection > SSH > Auth > Private key for authentication > Browse... > Select hdf-workshop.ppk
+  - Connection > SSH > Auth > Private key for authentication > Browse... > Select china-workshop.ppk

 ![width=500](putty.png)
 - Create a new seession called cdf-workshop